DE-romane/InsightHR-Attrition-and-Analytics-Dashboard/README.md

 Use the Data view and Model view in Power BI to examine the data, perform data cleaning, transformation, and validation using the Power Query Editor.

 - **Data Examination**:
-  - Check rows, columns, names, and data types.
+- Check the number of rows and columns in the data set and their names and data types.
-  - Analyze numerical variables (range, mean, median, mode, standard deviation, distribution).
+- Check the range, mean, median, mode, standard deviation, and distribution of the numerical variables, such as age, salary, satisfaction, etc.
-  - Analyze categorical variables (frequency, percentage, proportion).
+- Check the frequency, percentage, and proportion of the categorical variables, such as gender, department, job role, attrition, etc.
-  - Handle missing, invalid, or inconsistent values.
+- Check for any missing, invalid, or inconsistent values in the data set and handle them appropriately.
-  - Identify and decide on outliers or anomalies.
+- Check for any outliers or anomalies in the data set and decide whether to keep them or remove them.
-  - Visualize correlations or relationships using charts or graphs.
+- Check for any correlations or relationships between the variables and visualize them using charts or graphs.

 ## Create a Data Model and Relationships

 ### Data Model
-In our case, we have a single table.
-However, if multiple tables were involved, create relationships based on common columns (e.g., department column for HR and department tables).
+In our case, we have a single table. which is the HR data set.
+Therefore, we do not need to create any relationships between tables.

-### Creating Relationships
-1. Drag and drop the common column from one table to the matching column in the other table in the Relationships view.
-2. Adjust relationship properties (granularity, cardinality, direction).
-3. Save the relationship.

 ## Define Key Performance Indicators (KPIs) and DAX Measures